10 Methods to Address Threats in Mobile Banking Security

 Mobile Malware and Trojans

-For example, a banking Trojan might disguise itself as a legitimate banking app.
-Once installed, it operates in the background, monitoring the user’s activities and stealing bank account credentials when they are entered.
+These are malicious software programs specifically engineered to target mobile devices.
+Once installed, they operate in the background, monitoring the user’s activities and stealing bank account credentials when they are entered.
 Some Trojans can even initiate fraudulent transactions directly from the infected device.

-App-based Vulnerabilities
+App-Based Vulnerabilities

 Man-in-the-Middle (MitM) Attacks